 Curtis Bright

 Welcome!
 This is the website of Curtis Bright, a mathematician, computer scientist, and assistant professor at the University of Windsor.
-I received my PhD from the University of Waterloo for demonstrating the effectiveness of combining satisfiability checking and symbolic computation for solving mathematical problems such as the Williamson conjecture.
-In 2020, I produced the first computer-certifiable resolution of Lam's problem.
+I received my PhD from the University of Waterloo for demonstrating the effectiveness of combining satisfiability checking and symbolic computation for solving mathematical problems.

-The Algorithms & Mathematics group at Windsor is accepting applications for open research positions.
-See my academic webpage for the kind of problems I work on.
+The MathCheck group at the University of Waterloo and the Algorithms & Mathematics group at the University of Windsor are accepting applications for open research positions.
+See my academic webpage for more details about the kind of problems I work on.

 Research